Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Problem Definition

 \section{Problem Definition}

-The Multi-Agent Path Finding (MAPF) problem takes as \textbf{input} is an undirected gridmap $G = (V,E)$ and a set of $k$ agents $\{a_1...a_k\}$, where each agend begins at start location $s_i \in V$ and must reach a goal location $g_i \in V$.
-Each cell in the Agents can move from one grid cell (equiv. vertex) to another adjacent grid cell using one of four possible \textbf{grid moves}: {\em North, South, East} and {\em West}.
+The Multi-Agent Path Finding (MAPF) problem takes as \textbf{input} is an undirected gridmap $G = (V,E)$ and a set of $k$ agents $\{a_1...a_k\}$, where each agend begins at a start location $s_i \in V$ and must reach a goal location $g_i \in V$.
+Agents can move from one grid cell (equiv. vertex) to another adjacent grid cell using one of four possible \textbf{grid moves}: {\em North, South, East} and {\em West}.
 Time is discretised into unit-sized steps.
-At each timestep $t$, every agent must move to an adjacent grid cell or else {\em Wait} in place.
+At each timestep $t$, every agent must move to an adjacent grid cell or else {\em wait} in place.
 Each action (wait or move) has a cost of 1.
-We use the notation $(v_i, t_j)$ to say that vertex $v$ is occupied by agent $i$ at timestep $j$.
+We use the notation $(v_i, t_j)$ to say that vertex $v$ is occupied by agent $i$ at timestep $t_j$.

-A \textbf{vertex conflict} occurs when two agents $a_i$ and $a_j$ occupy the same vertex $v \in V$ at the same timestep $t$.
-We use the notation $\langle a_i$, $a_j$, $v$, $t\rangle$ to denote this situation.
-An {\bf edge conflict} occurs when two agents $a_i$ and $a_j$ pass through the same edge $e \in E$ in opposite directions at the same time.
-Here we use the notation $\langle a_i$, $a_j$, $e$, $t\rangle$.
-A \textbf{path} is a sequence of actions which transitions an agent from a vertex $v_i$ to another vertex $v_j$.
+A \textbf{vertex conflict}, $\langle a_i$, $a_j$, $v$, $t\rangle$, occurs when two agents $a_i$ and $a_j$ occupy the same vertex $v \in V$ at the same timestep $t$.
+An {\bf edge conflict}, $\langle a_i$, $a_j$, $e$, $t\rangle$, occurs when two agents $a_i$ and $a_j$ pass through the same edge $e \in E$ in opposite directions at the same timestep $t$.
+A \textbf{path} is a sequence of actions that transitions an agent from a vertex $v_i$ to another vertex $v_j$.
 We say that the path is valid (equiv. feasible or collision-free) if no action produces an edge or vertex conflict.
 The \textbf{cost} of a path is the sum of its action costs.

 A \textbf{solution} to a MAPF problem is a collision-free path assignment that allows every agent $i$ to move from $s_i$ to $g_i$ and then remain at $g_i$ without any conflict.
-The \textbf{objective} in MAPF is to find a feasible solution which minimises the \emph{Sum of Individual (path) Costs} (SIC).
+The \textbf{objective} in MAPF is to find a feasible solution that minimises the \emph{Sum of Individual (path) Costs} (SIC).